mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The IPv4 Protocol or IPv6 Next Header field is set based on the information provided by the IP-Protocol header in the CONNECT-IP request.

-MASQUE server MUST set the Don't Fragment (DF) flag in the IPv4 header.
+The proxy MUST set the Don't Fragment (DF) flag in the IPv4 header.
 Payload that does not fit into one IP packet MUST be dropped.
 A dropping indication should be provided to the client.
-Further the MASQUE server should provide MTU information.
+Further the proxy should provide MTU information.

 The ECN field is by default set to non-ECN capable transport (non-ECT).
 Further ECN handling is described in Section {{ECN}}.